timklapdor/uimagine-website/_events/tech-expo.md

 flickr-album: ''

 ---
-**Students** will have an opportunity to see the technologies, discuss career opportunities and tell us your ideas about how they could be used to support your learning.
+**Students** from the Wagga campus and visiting High School students had the opportunity to see the technologies, discuss career opportunities and discuss ideas about how these new technologies could be used to learn.

-This expo will give **CSU Staff** an opportunity to see the technologies in action, explore how it can be used in teaching and learning in your discipline or profession.
+This expo also gave **CSU Staff** an opportunity to see the technologies in action, have a hands on experience and explore how it can be used in teaching and learning.

 ## Exhibitors